JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 To create a cover photo with a group's logo for meetup.com:
 1. Make a copy of the [picture file](https://drive.google.com/file/d/1g_0Plf_do6vrXvy1R-Hx430vfV2CPVKN/view) to your Google Drive (you have to be signed in to your Google account).
-2. Add a shortened name of the user group’s location to the logo on the right upper corner of the picture.
+2. Add a shortened name of the user group's location to the logo on the right upper corner of the picture.
 If you want to replace the general pattern with a custom picture, click on the background pattern-picture, choose 'Replace Image', then 'Upload from Computer' or any other source.
 3. Download the picture and use it for your profile on [meetup.com](https://meetup.com).